Urraca of Castile, Queen of Navarre: Early life and family

 An illegitimate daughter of King Alfonso VII and his mistress Gontrodo Pérez, Urraca was born in 1133 in Pelúgano, one year after her parents had a relationship while the king was still married to Berengaria of Barcelona and coinciding with the rebellion of Count Gonzalo Peláez, and one year before the birth of the legitimate heir, Sancho, born in 1134.
 Her maternal grandparents were members of the highest ranks of the Asturian nobility, her maternal grandfather, Pedro Díaz de Valle, being a descendant of several counts and his wife, María Ordóñez, a direct descendant of the Infantes Ordoño Ramírez and his wife Cristina Bermúdez.
 Her mother Gontrodo separated from Alfonso and joined a convent a year after Urraca's birth, and Urraca was raised in the court by her paternal aunt, Infanta Sancha Raimúndez.

-Queen consort of Navarre
+Queen of Navarre and Artajona

 Urraca was first married in León on 24 June 1144 to García Ramírez of Navarre.
 This was a second marriage for Garcia as his first troubled marriage to Marguerite de l'Aigle had ended with her death just a month before Garcia's second marriage to Urraca that was arranged to strengthen Garcia's relationship with his overlord, Urraca's father.
 The couple were married for only six years before Garcia's death on 21 November 1150.
 Garcia was succeeded by his son with Marguerite de l'Aigle, Sancho VI of Navarre.
 Urraca's half-sister Sancha married Sancho and succeeded her as queen consort of Navarre.

+She was also a queen regnant of the Kingdom of Artajona, a small kingdom within the Kingdom of Navarre, from her marriage to García Ramírez until her retirement to Asturias.